boshorog/next-event-countdown/readme.txt

 = Key Features =

 * **Recurring Events** – Define one-time or weekly recurring events.
 The widget always shows the nearest one.
-* **Multiple Counter Styles** – From minimal to bold LED, elegant serif, radial progress, and more.
 * **Live Ticking** – Real-time countdown updates every second.
 * **Fully Customizable** – Colors, labels, fonts, and icons — all configurable from the admin panel.
 * **Responsive** – Looks great on desktop, tablet, and mobile.